What is Price Action Trading?

 That being said, market sentiment is not always rational.
 Despite the broader market-affecting factors, sometimes exaggerated price movements can happen.

-Gamestop stock
+Gamestop stock - Market Sentiment

 For instance, during the COVID-19 pandemic, meme stocks like Gamestop witnessed unprecedented heights.
 This sentiment didn’t align with the overall negative economic conditions.
 Nevertheless, traders who went against the current market sentiment made sizable profits.